m-sureshraj/thoughts/aws-resource-explorer/post.md

 It's a free service to discover all resources across regions and accounts.

 After enabling the service, it started to index the resources.
-About 10 minutes later, the default view displayed around 600+ 🤯resources in all 17 regions that are enabled by default.
+About 10 minutes later, the default view displayed around 600+ 🤯 resources in all 17 regions that are enabled by default.
-Some resources had been created in regions that I had never switched to in the console.
+Some resources had been created in regions I had never switched to in the console.

 ![Resource Count](./resource-count.jpeg)